lboccardi/TPE-TLA-20202Q/README.md

 Clux is a concise programming language oriented to code with as few characters as possible.
 The goal is to put aside most words and write shorter (if a little abstract and hard to read) code.
 But why?
 Mainly because Clux was inspired by Scratch, JavaScript and the not-long-enough-list of joke languages in Esolang.
-Again, the main goal is to make minimize character count in code, at any cost.
+Again, the main goal is to minimize character count in code, while keeping the readability in programs.

 It is extremely recommended for Golf Code competitions.